ctrlaltdeleon/infinitygauntlet/journal/journal-2021.md

 # 1-20

-- Gym!
-  - Volleyball.
+- Volleyball!

 # 1-19

 - What is relationship anarchy?
   - The idea of relationships decided by people and what they bring out of you rather than labels.
 - Was extremely tired.
-- Gym!
-  - Volleyball.
+- Volleyball!
   - Took it easy and went for setter position to give hitters what they can which worked out well.

 # 1-18

 - Martin Luther King Jr. day.
-- Gym!
-  - Volleyball.
+- Volleyball!
   - Was pissed and just want to be better.

 # 1-17